 Chamber Position on 2020 General Election Ballot Measures

-With election day upon us, the Sioux Falls Area Chamber of Commerce would like to encourage all of our members to get out and vote absentee or in-person on November 3rd.
+With election day upon us, the Greater Sioux Falls Chamber of Commerce would like to encourage all of our members to get out and vote absentee or in-person on November 3rd.
 As a Chamber, we believe a politically engaged community creates a strong community and we look forward to seeing you at the polls.